Nasya : The Nasal Route To Better Health

 How to Do Nasya at Home

-Lie down on your back, tilt your head back and hang your head off the edge of your bed (if you are at home).
+Lie down on your back, tilt your head back and hang it off the edge of your bed.
 Put 3-5 Nasya drops in each nostril, try and cover every part of the nostril/nasal membranes.
 Sniff hard and allow the Nasya to enter inside.
-This Nasyam treatment can be done conveniently at home.